 4. Select Content Channels

-Choose 3-5 channels max and dominate them rather than spreading yourself thin across a dozen platforms.
-Match channel strengths to content types: LinkedIn for thought leadership, email for nurturing, YouTube for educational content.
+Focus on three to five channels and build real presence on each rather than spreading thin across every available platform.
+Match channel selection to content type, like LinkedIn for thought leadership, email for nurturing, and YouTube for educational content.

 5. Create a Content Distribution Calendar